-Striking a Balance between Scalability and Being Human
+Striking a Balance between Scalability and Being Human (Rachel Nazhand)

 In the world of high-growth business, where demand for scale and efficiency reigns supreme, there is a nuanced layer that often goes unnoticed: emotions.
 Beyond the spreadsheets and workflows, emotions play a profound role, influencing everything from employee engagement to customer loyalty.
 In fact, this emotional attachment is often what can deter a company from bringing in fractional operators - how could an “outsider” possibly understand their intricacies.